When it comes to Japanese fashion, what has come up to your mind?

 When it comes to fabrics, they embrace the darling texture like ruffles, satin, and chiffon and always sculpt their silhouette with a nice faux leather belt.

-Another thing is Japanese girls always make sure they have a silk scarf 24/7 – whether wear it on the neck or on a bag as an accessory.
+Another thing is that Japanese girls always make sure they have a silk scarf 24/7 – whether wear it on the neck or on a bag as an accessory.

 4. INTEGRATE PRINTS & PATTERNS IN DAILY WEAR